skywalkerSam/starboy-blogs/_data/posts/Why-Not-Just-Be.md

 &nbsp;

+As humans,
-it is in our nature,
+it is in our nature

-as humans,

 to force our ignorant will

-upon the simple

-nature of things.
+upon the simple nature of things.

 &nbsp;

 Once upon a time —

-it used to be
+it used to be a necessity

-a necessity

 for our survival.

 &nbsp;

-Nowadays —
+But nowadays —

-We do not live

-in woods & caves.
+We do not live in woods & caves.

 &nbsp;

-We do it simply

-because we can —
+We do it simply because we can —
 because we feel like it.

 &nbsp;

-Regardless

-of the consequences
+Regardless of the consequences

-to others

-in our shared existence.
+to others in our shared existence.

 &nbsp;

 Mortal men —
 At the end of their line,

-trying to be gods,
+trying to play god,

-ignorant of

-the simple fact:
+ignorant of the simple fact:
 There is no god.

 &nbsp;